 Yet if others handle your cards you may have other considerations such as whether to use a spare deck for readings involving others so as to keep another deck just for your private use.

-You may also have a special protective cloth you use to wrap your cards in.
-Some people make or purchase elaborate and beautiful cloths which can serve as a wrap and a table cloth on which to do their readings.
+If you value your cards, I suggest using a special protective tarot cloth to wrap your cards in.
+Some people make or purchase elaborate and beautiful cloths which can both serve as a wrap and a table cloth on which to do their tarot readings.

 I find that many decks I purchase are beautiful but have relatively flimsy boxes that don’t last long.
 Finding a wooden Tarot box may be a good way to ensure your cards are kept safe.